Poisson splitting by factors: Selection rules

-The idea behind the key condition (\ref{good}) is that $\Psi(\ww)$ is determined only by the restriction of $\ww$ to $\Psi(\ww)^c$ (for technical reasons it is convenient to insist that it is determined even on the smaller set $H(\ww) \subset \Psi(\mu)^c $).
-This will have the consequence that for a Poisson point process $X$, conditional on $\Psi(X)$, the process restricted to $\Psi(X)$ is still a Poisson point process. \begin{proposition} For all $d \geq 1$ and all $R > 0$, there exists an $R$-selection rule. \end{proposition} We postpone the construction of selection rules until Section {\ref{goodclumping}}.
+Note that the set $H(\ww)$ is obtained by first extending $\Psi(\ww)$ by distance~$2$ and then taking the complement of the enlarged set.
+The idea behind the key condition \hyperlink{good}{(c)} is that $\Psi(\ww)$ is determined only by the restriction of $\ww$ to~$\Psi(\ww)^c$ [for technical reasons it is convenient to insist that it is determined even on the smaller set $H(\ww) \subset\Psi(\mu)^c $, although it seems plausible that the proof could also be pushed through without this additional restriction].
+This will have the consequence that for a Poisson point process $X$, conditional on $\Psi(X)$, the process restricted to $\Psi (X)$ is still a Poisson point process. \begin{proposition} For all $d \geq1$ and all $R > 0$, there exists an $R$-selection rule. \end{proposition}

+We postpone the construction of selection rules until Section \ref{goodclumping}.
 Sometimes when the value of $R$ is not important we shall refer to $\Psi$ simply as a selection rule.
-The key property of selection rules is the following. \begin{proposition}[Key equality] Let $X$ and $W$ be independent Poisson point process on $\R^d$ with the same intensity.
-For a selection rule $\Psi$, the process $Z := W \ronn_{\Psi(X)} + X \ronn_{\Psi(X) ^c}$ has the same law as $X$, and $\Psi(X) = \Psi(Z)$. \end{proposition} Proposition {\ref{fund}} states that conditional on $\Psi(X)$, not only is $X\ronnn_{\Psi(X)}$ a Poisson point process on $\Psi(X)$, it is also independent of $X\ronnn_{\Psi(X)^c}$.
+The key property of selection rules is the following. \begin{proposition}[(Key equality)] Let $X$ and $W$ be independent Poisson point processes on $\R^d$ with the same intensity.
+For a selection rule $\Psi$, the process $Z := W \ronn_{\Psi(X)} + X \ronn_{\Psi(X) ^c}$ has the same law as $X$ and $\Psi(X) = \Psi(Z)$. \end{proposition}